damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 Apart from the obvious (reliable, affordable) we had the following needs:

-- AWS Direct uplink so we can use the cloud for temporary application server needs
+- [AWS Direct connect](https://aws.amazon.com/directconnect/details/) so we can use the cloud for temporary application server needs
 - Based on the east coast of the USA since it povides the best latency tradeoff for most of our users
 - Advanced remote hands service so we don't have to station people near the datacenter at all times
 - Ability to upgrade from one rack to a private cage